Visit Andalucia Logo

 The Route

-The Caldera
+The Crater

-What is Rhyolite
+What is Dacite?

-You can return the way you came or continue by following the Barranco Hoyazo path up the north east side of the caldera to the rim.
+You can return the way you came or continue by following the Barranco Hoyazo path up the north east side of the crater to the rim.
 An easy path takes you northeast down to the Barranco del Algarrobo.
 Turn right until you hit an unmetalled track and turn right again to return to your vehicle for a total distance of 4 kilometres.

 Please note.
 It is illegal to remove rocks or minerals from the confines of a Natural Park.